blog posts and news stories

 This is analogous to saying that a dedicated pianist in classic jazz is very well positioned to expand the progressions and reach harmonies that reflect contemporary opportunities, needs and interests.
 It may also require the Quant evaluator to expand his/her arrangements and instrumentation.

-Over the next year I'll be posting a few creations, and striking in some new directions, with syncopations and chords that try to maneuver around and through the orthodoxy – "switching up" between the "Korg and the baby grand" so to speak.
+Over the next year I'll be posting a few creations, and striking in some new directions, with syncopations and chords that try to maneuver around and through the orthodoxy – "switching up" between the "KORG and the baby grand" so to speak.

 Please stay tuned.